 Thien Cung cave is also famous for its legend about an ancient Dragon King.
 He defeated invaders and returned to his cave instead of getting an award.
 Dragon Prince married to a girl whose name is May.
 Their wedding was held in the cave with the attendance of many dragons, giant eagles, and huge pythons.
 Going around the cave, you can see this scene engraved on the wall and stones.

 3. Dark and Bright Cave (Hang Sáng Tối) – the Magical Cave made by Mother Nature

 If you are looking for a less populous cave, this is the place to go.
-Close to the border of Lan Ha Bay and just about 1 km away from the Surprise Cave, the Dark and Bright cave is only accessible by kayaking or rowboat.
+Close to the border Lan Ha Bay and just about 1 km away from the Surprise Cave, the Dark and Bright cave is only accessible by rowboating or kayaking.